ofasgard/ungoliant/README.md

 ## TODO

-- Test new fuzzy heuristics.
 - Expand screenshot functionality to auto-screenshot based on a keyword, i.e. "finance" in the HTML title or body.
 - Filter out identical hosts, maybe by checking title and resolving host/port?
 - Add more configuration to web requests, such as a custom User Agent or Authentication headers.
 - Implement some actual spidering within the tool before passing it over to Burp/ZAP.

-Some kind of logic like... if no heuristic was found, just use a randomly generated URL for the heuristic